COVID-19 Guidance and Answers to Common Questions: 2019-20 School Year

 How might COVID-19 related school closures impact high school transcripts (2019-20 academic year)?

 This is an LEA decision.
 LEAs may want to consider noting on student transcripts that courses were abbreviated or grading polices were amended for the 2019-20 school year as a result of the pandemic to mitigate students' ability to enroll in postsecondary institutions after graduation or pursue other postsecondary pathways, including apprenticeships and employment.

-How will schools distribute Scholarships/Academic Awards?
+How will schools distribute Scholarships/Academic Awards (2019-20 academic year)?

 Distribution of Scholarships and Academic Awards is an LEA decision.
 LEAs should continue to engage Institutions of Higher Education and other outside agencies who provide student scholarships to ensure that the class of 2020 has access to the same financial assistance that would have been afforded them if the COVID-19 related school closures had not occurred.
 School counselors should be pro-active in sharing information on enrollment and financial aid with students and their families.

 How are homeschooling programs impacted by COVID-19 (2019-20 academic year)?

 The Pennsylvania Department of Education (PDE) understands that the mandated closure of Pennsylvania schools due to the COVID-19 response effort may be causing some uncertainty for the remainder of the 2019-20 school year, particularly for families that elect to homeschool their children.

 Access guidance, updates, and information on homeschooling programs.

 Can a nonpublic school continue to receive tuition payments from school districts and IUs for the 2019-20 school year?

 According to section (k) of Act 13 of 2020: